aeberspaecher/simpleMath/README.rst

 Commands
 ========

-At the time being, there is no typesetted list of commands.
+At the time being, there is no typeset list of commands.
 Have a look at the source code itself.